Sarwarhridoy4/youvideo-downloader/readme.md

 ## Features

-- Download YouTube videos by specifying the URL.
+- Download YouTube, Facebook, and other videos by specifying the URL.
-- Support Facebook and maybe others platform Also.(Youtube and Facebook Tested)
-- Make it detect _ffmpeg_ and install automatic if not installed already regardless of OS platform
+- Detects if _ffmpeg_ is installed; if not, offers automatic installation for any OS.
 - Choose from multiple available video/audio formats.
 - Select output folder to save downloads.
 - Real-time progress bar showing download and conversion progress.